- What is Organisation Design?

 A recent model of leadership competencies (Towler, 2020) has been derived from well-established scientific principles because it incorporates self-determination theory into the model (Fowler, 2018).
 The model posits that leaders need to nurture their subordinates’ basic psychological needs including autonomy, relatedness, and competence (Deci and Ryan, 2004).

 Leaders show competence in autonomy when they encourage their subordinates to realize that they have choices and their behaviour is under their own control.
 Leaders who allow autonomy are less likely to demand accountability or apply pressure.
 When leaders show relatedness, they show their subordinates that they care about their contribution to the team and sustain connectedness.
 Effective leaders also make their employees feel competent by encouraging them to demonstrate their skills and allowing them to grow and flourish.

 Developed by the Servant Leadership Insitute, this model is based on the Servant Leadership concept of “inverting the pyramid”.
 Instead of focusing on power, the Leader should focus on the inspiration of their people, and play a “servant” role.

 Seven Levels of Leadership Consciousness

-The Seven Levels of Leadership Consciousness were developed by Richard Barrett, the founder of management consultancy firm The Barrett Values Centre, at the end of the Nineties. the model is a modern interpretation of Maslow’s Hierarchy of Needs, adapted into two pyramids (Barrett, 1998).
-These are geared towards the goal of self-actualisation in Leaders.
+The Seven Levels of Leadership Consciousness were developed by Richard Barrett, the founder of the management consultancy firm The Barrett Values Centre, at the end of the Nineties. the model is a modern interpretation of Maslow’s Hierarchy of Needs, adapted into two pyramids (Barrett, 1998).
+These are geared toward the goal of self-actualisation in Leaders.